 You definitely cannot miss Sumo wrestling while in Japan!

 The world famous wrestling sport’s kanji characters literally mean “striking one another”.
 The Rikishi or the professional Sumo wrestlers symbolise strength, power and undergo a lot of physical training to be able to compete in the ‘dohyo’ or the circular ring.
-Book your place at the grand sumo tournament which are annually held in Tokyo, Osaka and Nagoya.
+Book your place at the grand sumo tournament which are annually held in Tokyo, Osaka, Fukuoka, and Nagoya.